February 21, 2002 – 16:00

 "Uh yes, that's me," said Frank, turning his head to look at his friend Victoria.
 "I guess I need to get used to that name?"

 "This is her first year as the team's captain, but her fifth one as a full-time member.
 My son and Lydia, the blonde attacker, started playing with the Northerners the same year, as reservists.
-When they got recruited, the team hadn't won the Silver Cup for over thirty years, but they won it the first year they started as full-time members with them," said Ralphonse a few minutes after the game started.
+When they got recruited, the team hadn't won the Silver Cup in over thirty years, but they won it the first year they started as full-time members with them," said Ralphonse a few minutes after the game started.

 "They lost the following year but it came close," said Victoria.